 Are there rites other than baptism that we can use for our child?

-In the United Methodist Bok of worship there is a service of Thanksgiving for the Birth or Adoption of a Child.
-This service can be used but should in no way be confused with baptism.
+There is a service of Thanksgiving for the Birth or Adoption of a Child.

-In the United Methodist Bok of worship there is a service of Thanksgiving for the Birth or Adoption of a Child.
 This service can be used but should in no way be confused with baptism.